Signs and symptoms of back pain may include:

 When to see a doctor

-Most back pain gradually improves with home treatment and self-care.
-Although the pain may take several weeks to disappear completely, you should notice some improvement within the first 72 hours of self-care.
+Most back pain gradually improves with home treatment and self-care, usually within two weeks.
 If not, see your doctor.

 In rare cases, back pain can signal a serious medical problem.
 Seek immediate care if your back pain: